HackYourFuture/post-grad-ed/README.md

 > If you are a PGP mentor, take a look at our guide on how to [mentor PostGradStudents](https://github.com/HackYourFuture/post-grad-ed/blob/master/mentoringpgp.md).

-> This module is designed to be used alongside the [Getting your first job/internship guide](https://docs.google.com/document/d/1E9WMuH_razDA29uQ76hYRgVx0JBPGaXROioi1YiDmn0/edit?usp=sharing).
-Consider this the reading material to be used to keep your eye on the prize: a web developer job/internship.

 > Please help us improve and share your feedback!
 If you find better tutorials or links, please share them by [opening a pull request](https://github.com/HackYourFuture/post-grad-ed/pulls).

 # Post Graduation Education